SEP 11, 2020 | GLOBAL

 - Gerber Technology partnered with Nine Line Apparel and Top Value Fabric to develop several types of protective masks to ensure the health and safety of millions.

-- IBM is supporting educators and students transitioning to remote learning by making its online education resources free to all.
+- IBM supported educators and students transitioning to remote learning by making its online education resources free to all.

 - IBM Skills – Webinars and courses for both high school teachers and students on a variety of subjects such as remote classroom best practices, developing professional skills, and exploring new career paths.